Nine One Wine Podcast explores wine and St. Helena’s colorful police log

 Dream guests include chef Thomas Keller, restaurateur/winemaker Joel Gott, and St. Helena Police Chief Chris Hartley.

-“We love talking to Napa Valley people who have rich history and fun stories,” Hoppe said.
+“We love talking to Napa Valley people who have a rich history and fun stories,” Hoppe said.

 The hosts complement each other.
 Morisoli specializes in wine and Hoppe is all about the crime.